Mohammed940/booking/README.md

 ### Production Deployment
 For continuous operation, deploy using webhooks:

-#### Free Hosting Options

-1. **Render** (Free Tier Available)
+#### Deploy to Render
+1. Fork this repository
-   - Create a new Web Service on Render
+2. Create a new Web Service on Render
-   - Connect to your forked repository
+3. Connect to your forked repository
-   - Set the required environment variables
+4. Set the required environment variables
-   - Deploy the service
+5. Deploy the service

-2. **Railway** (Free Tier Available)
+#### Deploy to Railway
+1. Fork this repository
-   - Create a new Project on Railway
+2. Create a new Project on Railway
-   - Connect to your forked repository
+3. Connect to your forked repository
-   - Set the required environment variables
-   - Deploy the service

-3. **Vercel** (Free Tier Available)
-   - Create a new Project on Vercel
-   - Import your forked repository
-   - Set the required environment variables
+4. Set the required environment variables
-   - Deploy the service
+5. Deploy the service
-   - Note: Vercel is better suited for serverless functions; for continuous services, Render or Railway are recommended

 ## Environment Variables